gezalore/designbench/docs/source/compare.rst

 Comparing results
 =================

-One of the most important reasons designbench exists, is to enable comparison of different versions of Verilator, and to enable drawing robust conclusions on which version is better.
-For this purpose, you can use ``./designbench compare`` to display the difference in performance metrics between two runs.
-You provide two working directories created with ``./designbench run``, and ``./designbench compare`` will show you the difference in the metrics you query.
+One of the most important reasons RTLMeter exists, is to enable comparison of different versions of Verilator, and to enable drawing robust conclusions on which version is better.
+For this purpose, you can use ``./rtlmeter compare`` to display the difference in performance metrics between two runs.
+You provide two working directories created with ``./rtlmeter run``, and ``./rtlmeter compare`` will show you the difference in the metrics you query.

 Difference of two runs